nucleuscloud/homebrew-tap/README.md

 brew install nucleuscloud/tap/nucleus
 ```

-## Tapping Separately
+## Tapping the repo itself
-You can generally add the nucleus repo to homebrew
+The `nucleus` repo can be separately tapped:

 ```sh
 brew tap nucleuscloud/tap
 ```

-Then install the individual command
+Then install the individual command:

 ```sh
 brew install nucleus